Czech Republic–Iceland relations

-Czech-Iceland relations are foreign relations between the Czech Republic and Iceland.
+Czech Republic–Iceland relations are foreign relations between the Czech Republic and Iceland.
 Both countries established diplomatic relations on 1 January 1993.
 The Czech Republic is represented in Iceland through an honorary consulate in Reykjavík.
 Iceland is represented in the Czech Republic through its embassy in Vienna (Austria) and through an honorary consulate in Prague.

 Both countries are full members of NATO, the European Economic Area, of the Council of Europe, of the Organisation for Economic Co-operation and Development, and of the Organization for Security and Co-operation in Europe.